jfinkels/flask-restless/docs/sparse.rst

-   objects as described in this section is simplistic; a better way to specify which fields are included in your responses is to use a Python object serialization library and specify custom serialization and deserialization functions as described in :ref:`serialization`.
+   objects as described in this section is simplistic; a better way to specify which fields are included in your responses is to use a Python object serialization library and specify custom serialization and deserialization functions as described in :doc:`serialization`.

 By default, all fields of your model will be exposed by the API.
 A client can request that only certain fields appear in the resource object in a response to